In the last section, we discussed doctors and long waits. This included flexibility, appointments, and during sessions.

-Jocelyn and Kurt, from the last track, were interested in suggestions for Simple Play for Toddlers and Preschoolers.
+Jocelyn and Kurt, from the last section, were interested in suggestions for Simple Play for Toddlers and Preschoolers.
 Jocelyn asked, "Do you have any ideas for specific games or toys we can use to encourage Ephraim to play with the other children?"
 I stated, "I have found that four techniques in particular can encourage playful socialization for toddlers and preschoolers.
 These include playing with toys, toy match, borrowing and tackling spontaneous play."

 What techniques have you found that are effective in teaching autistic toddlers and preschoolers how to play?